thoughtspot/thoughtspot.github.io/_admin/system-monitor/worksheets.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-The monitoring information in **System Health** query several underlying worksheets.
-They are based on worksheets, which administrators can view, but not modify.
+Most of the monitoring information in **System Health** are sourced from system worksheet which administrators can view, but not modify.
 The underlying tables are protected system tables that cannot be accessed directly.
-However, you can create new monitoring reports from the worksheets.
+However, administrators can create new, custom monitoring reports from the worksheets.

 ## List the system worksheets

-To list these system worksheets:
+To list the system worksheets:

 1. Go to the **Data** tab.
 2. Choose **All** and **All types**.
 3. Enter `TS ` (don't forget the space) in the search field.

    ![]({{ site.baseurl }}/images/su-worksheets.png)